griffinmyers/wirepig/docs/tcp.md

 is a good example).

 To handle this, we can declare a mock with the `init` key.
-When a wirepig receives a new connection, it'll find any available "init" mock and write it to the socket.
+When a wirepig receives a new connection, it'll find the first pending "init" mock and write it to the socket.

 ```js